NicholasLYang/proposal-number-ranges/README.md

 ## Use cases

 **Higher Order Iterators**

-Let's say we want to write a higher order iterator that takes in an unspecified iterator, does some transformation and returns a new iterator.
+Let's say we want to write a higher order iterator (or HOI) that takes in an unspecified iterator, does some transformation and returns a new iterator.
 The classic example is a map function.
 Our map function will take a function and an iterator, then return an iterator that applies  the function to each value.

 ```
 function* map(f, iter) {